Thanks for stopping by to learn about XR-29. Click here to determine if your CT is XR-29 compliant: Is My CT Scanner Compliant?

 Last, but not least, here is A Guide to Checking Your System for XR-29 Compliance.

-Keep reading for an analysis of the law itself.
+Keep reading here for an analysis of the law itself.

-On April 1, 2014, the president signed into law the Protecting Access to Medicare Act of 2014 (HR 4302).
-Beginning in 2016, Medicare will pay less for certain diagnostic CT scans performed on CT equipment that does not meet the XR-29 CT standard (MITA Smart Dose) .
+On April 1, 2014, President Obama signed into law the Protecting Access to Medicare Act of 2014 (HR 4302).
+Per the act, beginning in 2016, Medicare paid less for certain diagnostic CT scans performed on CT equipment that does not meet the XR-29 CT standard (MITA Smart Dose) .

 What does this mean for you?
 For some, not a lot.
-Your CT may already meet the requirements or only need a field upgrade.
-For others, this legislation could mean replacing your system altogether or facing the applicable reimbursement cuts.
-To help you get a better idea of where you fall on the spectrum, we've taken a closer look at the law and the penalties below.
+Many CT scanners already meet the requirements.
+For others, the legislation meant replacing their system altogether or facing the applicable reimbursement cuts.
+To help you get a better idea of how XR-29 might affect your next CT equipment decision, we've taken a closer look at the law and the penalties below.

 System attestation by providers will be verified through the periodic supplier accreditation process (e.g. Joint Commission, ACR, IAC, etc.).
 The CT dose standard is applicable to CT-designated HCPCS codes in which the payment source originates from the Medicare Physician Fee Schedule (PFS) or the Hospital Outpatient Prospective Payment System (HOPPS or OPPS).